OpenBB-finance/OpenBB/openbb_sdk/README.md

 ## REST API

-OpenBB Platform comes with a ready to use REST API built with FastAPI.
+The OpenBB Platform comes with a ready to use REST API built with FastAPI.
 Start the application using this command:

 ```bash
 uvicorn openbb_core.api.rest_api:app